our donors

 The Susan Huddleston Memorial Fund distributed funds to the Northwest Baptist Foundation general fund.

-These are Omer Hyde’s parents from Friona, Texas.
-They sold their farm and started the Foundation’s Church Loan Fund.
+The Hydes sold their farm in Friona, Texas and started the Foundation’s Church Loan Fund.
 The value of the gift exceeded $150,000.
-Both their son, Omer Hyde, and their daughter, Eva Hyde Kimbrough worked in churches in the Northwest.
-“The Hyde’s unselfish gift gave a spark that ignited other gifts to the Foundation.”
+Both their son Omer and their daughter, Eva Hyde Kimbrough, worked in churches in the Northwest.
+It has been said, “The Hyde’s unselfish gift gave a spark that ignited other gifts to the Foundation.”
+Omer Hyde wrote about the gift in his book "Homer and Omer Hyde: The Roots of the Hyde Fund Gift to the Northwest Baptist Foundation," which was published in 1997.[11]
+The fund their gift created would go on to be called the Hyde Church Loan Fund.

 Rosalie Johnson was from Sweet Home, Oregon.
 The Rosalie Johnson Memorial Fund benefited the Northwest Baptist Foundation.

-Roy Johnson served as pastor in Texas for 35 years before he came to the Northwest to help the pioneer work.
+Roy Johnson served as pastor in Texas for 35 years before he came to the Northwest.
 He came in 1959 as the first Superintendent of the Metropolitan Missions for Portland and Vancouver.
 He held that position until his retirement in 1967.
-He was the author of several books including The Northwest Southern Baptists, a twenty-year history book that he published in 1968.
+He was the author of several books including "Northwest Southern Baptists," a twenty-year history book that he published in 1968.

 The Johnson Missionary Housing Fund helps with missionary residential housing expenses.